 We praise children for their continued efforts, aiming to build on their ambition to be the best that they can be and developing positive attitudes towards being a lifelong learner.

 We provide a stimulating environment, which enables and supports our curriculum implementation and helps children to focus on learning.
 We use display to support and celebrate children’s focused learning.
 This also evidences and shares the implementation of our curriculum with our wider community.

 What curriculum implementation looks like at Neroche:

-There is a curriculum programme of carefully selected topics that each class uses as a starting point for learning.
+There are curriculum programmes of carefully selected topics for each Science and each Foundation subject, that each class uses as a starting point for learning.
 Teachers coherently plan well-sequenced learning opportunities for each half term, which enable the children to develop sufficient knowledge and skills for them to build on in future learning.
-In EYFS and KS1 in particular, each teacher ensures that shared learning opportunities are planned for, to enable collaborative learning within pod year groups.
+In EYFS and KS1 in particular, each teacher ensures that shared learning opportunities are planned for, to enable collaborative learning within year groups.
 As a school, we recognise the need to develop key English and Maths skills which are in line with year group National Curriculum requirements.
 Teachers acknowledge the importance that reading plays across our whole curriculum and give this high priority and consideration when planning.

 As a school we believe that parents play a fundamental role in the implementation of our curriculum, reinforcing learning and supporting curriculum impact.
 We are committed to strong parent partnerships and communicate regularly what the children will be learning throughout the year.
 This is via the following methods:

 • A curriculum overview at the start of each half term, providing parents with a curriculum intent statement explaining what the teachers have planned for the half term.

 • A curriculum letter every half term, giving parents further detail of planned learning and parent-child partnership opportunities in school, to reinforce or celebrate learning.